noec764/erpnext/docs/dooks/human-resources/payroll/payroll-entry.md

 Payroll Entry will route you to Journal Entry with relevant filters to view the draft Journal Vouchers created.
 You shall set reference number and date for the transactions and Submit the Journal Entries.

->Note: For Salary Components which are Flexible Benefits and has _Create Separate Payment Entry Against Benefit Claim_ checked, Dooks will book separate draft Journal Entries.
+>Note: For Salary Components which are Flexible Benefits and has _Create Separate Payment Entry Against Benefit Claim_ checked, Dokie will book separate draft Journal Entries.

 <img class="screenshot" alt="Payroll Entry" src="/docs/assets/img/human-resources/payroll-journal-entry.png">